-This has happened to very many startups both big and small.
+This has happened to very many startups, both big and small.
 The well-funded startups were able to survive.
 The smaller startups with little money to curb the flames never survived.

-1. Plan for A Crisis in Advance
+1. Plan for a Crisis in Advance

-Every company should have a plan for any possible future crisis.
+Every company should have a plan for any potential crisis.
 Of course, a crisis is usually a surprise but your response doesn’t have to be.
 You can have a plan for such issues in every department with a structure of how every person in your company should respond to it.